 - 9. Aurora Energy is committed to implementing good practice pricing arrangements that play a constructive role in encouraging efficient network use and investment, for the long-term benefit of consumers. - 10.
 Transitioning to CRP is a major shift that will take time to implement.
 Aurora Energy is following a six-step approach to guide the transition: - 10.1.
 Refine allocation to pricing areas this was the first priority to address an area of heightened community interest identified during the CPP application process.
 In 2021, refinements were made to the way operational costs are allocated, and following customer consultation, refinements have been made to the way capital investment-related costs are allocated to each pricing area.
 These changes were reflected in the prices which applied from 1 April 2022.
 This step is now complete. - 10.2.
-Develop economic cost estimates to implement CRP, we had to develop sound estimates of the long-run marginal cost of supply (LRMC) in each of the pricing areas.

-This work has now been completed and will form the basis for setting Time-of-Use (ToU) tariffs and Control tariffs in the future.
+Develop economic cost estimates to implement CRP, we have developed estimates of the long-run marginal cost of supply (LRMC) in each of the pricing areas.
+This work now forms the basis for setting Time-of-Use (ToU) tariffs.

 - 10.3.
 Reform pricing structures for residential customers, we think ToU pricing (see Figure 3) is the best structure.
 Each pricing area should have peak periods that target times of investment pressure.
-From April 2024 we will introduce a mild form of ToU for residential customers with a focus on defining the pricing structure and peak periods, rather than the strength of the price signal.
-From 2025 to 2027 we will refine the strength of the ToU pricing signals as we transition to ToU tariffs that are reflective of the LRMC estimates in each pricing area.
-For non-residential customers, we will consult on whether a more dynamic structure may be appropriate. - 10.4.
+In April 2024 we introduced a mild form of ToU for residential customers with a focus on defining the pricing structure and peak periods, rather than the strength of the price signal.
+From 2025 to 2027 we will refine the strength of the ToU pricing signals as we transition to ToU tariffs that are reflective of the LRMC estimates in each pricing area. - 10.4.
 Enhance controllability discounts Aurora Energy provide discounted prices now for managed hot water and space heating.
 The design of these discounts will need to be aligned with the new approach and explore the potential to extend them for managed EVs (and possibly other technologies) in the future. - 10.5.
 Simplify cost allocation within pricing areas much of the complexity in the current pricing arrangements comes from the way costs are allocated to load groups and tariffs.
-Aurora Energy intends to consult with customers about adopting a simpler approach. - 10.6.
+Aurora Energy intends to consult with customers about adopting a simpler approach in the future. - 10.6.
 Implement gradually and carefully Aurora Energy want to avoid unnecessarily exacerbating the bill pressure on customers, on top of the CPP implementation work.
 Implementing pricing reform gradually and carefully will help Aurora Energy achieve this goal, while still being able to realise the longer-term benefits of CRP.